ChristofSchwarz/qs-mash-jwtlogin/README.md

 ## How to set up

  - Create two virtual proxies
-   * one with authentication set to "only anonymous" (I called this virtual proxy "a" below)
+   * Setup a Virtual Proxy with authentication "only anonymous" (I called this virtual proxy "extern" below)
 ![alttext](https://github.com/ChristofSchwarz/pics/raw/master/vproxyscreen2.png "screenshot")
-   * one with authentication JWT.
-To set it up, you will need the certificate (if you have no own, then open the __client.pem__ file from C:\ProgramData\Qlik\Sense\Repository\Exported Certificates\\.Local Certificates and copy/paste the content into the certificate field of the Virtual Proxy)
    * don't forget to set the load-balancing to the Central node (or others if you've got rim nodes)
    * don't forget to link this virtual proxies with the Central Proxy
+   * Setup a Virtual Proxy with authentication "JWT".
+To set it up, you will need the certificate (if you have no own, then open the __client.pem__ file from C:\ProgramData\Qlik\Sense\Repository\Exported Certificates\\.Local Certificates and copy/paste the content into the certificate field of the Virtual Proxy)
 ![alttext](https://github.com/ChristofSchwarz/pics/raw/master/vproxyscreen1.png "screenshot")
    * add the base url of the server to the White-List under "Advanced" settings
    * don't forget to set the load-balancing to the Central node (or others if you've got rim nodes)